 You can also use a packing folder to help minimize wrinkles too.

 Clothing is one of the biggest stressors for any trip and what to pack on a cruise is even more confusing.
+Creating a capsule wardrobe is the key to versatility and packing light.
 Each cruise line has its own dress code, but most have the same general rules.
 Make sure you’re dressed properly on board and in the dining room, as you may be asked to leave and change clothes.

 Take a look at our cruise dress code summary so you know what will make the cut during dinner time!